 This stream of thought can represent a paradigm shift within many organizations, especially for those that follow traditional developmental programs.

-Research on paradigm shifts indicate that members of an established community work from a single paradigm or a set of related issues.
+Research on paradigm shifts indicates that members of an established community work from a single paradigm or a set of related issues.
 Rarely do different communities investigate the same problems.

-It is apparent that if the different communities within an organization are not tackling the same issues, it becomes a problem to move the institution forward in the same direction.
+It is apparent that if the different communities within an organization are not tackling the same issues, it becomes a problem in moving the institution forward in the same direction.

 Future of Change

 The lack of agreement on the same problem or institutional outcome can be a major struggle for strategic leaders to address.
 Social scientists tend to defend their choice of a research problem chiefly in terms of the social importance of achieving a solution.